seba23571/react-capitulo-9V1/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a backend to react frontend  [React frontend](https://quickstart-1549357259687.firebaseapp.com/).

 ## Available Scripts